RimPYExposing/RimPy-exposed/README.md

 This software makes suspcious connections, to random web servers.

 Do not trust this.
 The developer is Anti open sourced, and he silences those who bring concern.
+Use https://github.com/RimSort/RimSort instead, its a open sourced project that actually cares.